 EDUC 390-3 Observational Practicum This course provides Teacher candidates with the skill sets required to better understand the complexities of teaching and learning.
 Teacher candidates participate in an observational practicum in K-12 classrooms and alternative education settings.
 Mentors guide discussions addressing ongoing practice issues to provide teacher candidates opportunities to reflect on and problem-solve real life and case study issues.
 This course helps teacher candidates assess current resources, address professional issues and experience the role of teacher as researcher.
 Graded on a PASS/FAIL basis.
 EDUC 391-3 Experiential Practicum This course provides teacher candidates with the skill sets needed to participate in an experiential practicum.
 During their time in classrooms, teacher candidates participate in self-reflection, planning, teaching, assessing and reflecting on students' learning.
-Immersion in reflective practices includes participating in groups to provide ongoing mutual support and guidance as they participate in inquiry and problem-solving.
+Immersion in reflective practices includes participating in groups to provide ongoing mutual support and guidance as they participate in inquiry and problemsolving.
 Graded on a PASS/FAIL basis.

-EDUC 392-3 Classroom Practice and Seminar: First Nations Language and Culture This three-week equivalent practicum provides teacher candidates enrolled in the Education Diploma in a First Nations Language and Culture program (Elementary Years) with supervised practical experience in a school classroom setting that offers, as part of its mandate, instruction in a First Nations Language and Culture.
+EDUC 392-3 Classroom Practice and Seminar: First Nations

+Language and Culture This three-week equivalent practicum provides teacher candidates enrolled in the Education Diploma in a First Nations Language and Culture program (Elementary Years) with supervised practical experience in a school classroom setting that offers, as part of its mandate, instruction in a First Nations Language and Culture.
 As part of the practicum experience, weekly seminars address ongoing practical issues confronting teachers of First Nations languages and cultures including pedagogy, classroom management, reflection, learning resources, and professional concerns.
 The course is graded on a PASS/FAIL basis.

-Prerequisite(s): EDUC 390-3 Pre- or Corequisite(s): EDUC 333-2, EDUC 341-2, EDUC 342-2, EDUC 351-2, EDUC 356-2, EDUC 380-3, EDUC 435-2, EDUC 446-(2, 3)
+Pre- or Corequisite(s): EDUC 333-2, EDUC 341-2, EDUC 342-2, EDUC 351-2, EDUC 356-2, EDUC 380-3, EDUC 435-2, EDUC 446-(2, 3)

 EDUC 393-3 Foundations of Education This course introduces the historical, philosophical, sociological and ethical foundations of education.
 Teacher candidates connect the BC Teachers' Council code of practice standards to curriculum policies in public and independent schools in British Columbia and Canada in general.
-Teacher candidates practice and discuss critical reasoning and ethical decision-making in the professional context.
+Teacher candidates practice and discuss critical reasoning and ethical decisionmaking in the professional context.
 Graded on a PASS/FAIL basis.

 EDUC 394-3 Pedagogy, Curriculum and Teaching - Theory in Context This course provides teacher candidates with an introduction to and development of a skill set to fluently engage with BC's curriculum.
 Teacher candidates develop an understanding of curriculum content and competency integration, and of the importance of differentiated instruction that enables student success.
 Teacher candidates also integrate the cycle of assessment and evaluation to inform instruction with ways to keep students at the center of the learning.
 Finally, teacher candidates examine the role of teachers as researchers, learners and leaders of learning.
+Graded on a PASS/FAIL basis.
+EDUC 397-3 Curriculum and Instruction in the Humanities K-7 using ADST This course prepares Elementary teacher candidates for the teaching of humanities.
+It emphasizes literacy, spoken and written language across subject areas, and social studies pedagogy, while integrating theory and practice with critical reflection.
+Other focuses include the development of Applied Design Skills and Technologies (ADST) and First Nations' pedagogical knowledge, along with the assessment and evaluation of diverse learners.
 Graded on a PASS/FAIL basis.